 - Dried Fruits

 It’s always wise to compliment your carb choices with protein and healthy fats.
 This also helps balance blood sugars and keeps insulin from spiking.
 Although proteins are broken down similarly to carbohydrates, they have a minimal effect on blood glucose levels.

 3. Eat them with a healthy fat

-Fat has little and sometimes no effect on blood glucose levels.
+Medically reviewed studies show that fat has little and sometimes no effect on blood glucose levels.
 However, this does not mean you can eat as much as you want.
 It is so easy to over consume fats, even if they are healthy.
 Fats contain 9 calories per gram versus 4 calories per gram in protein and carbs.

 Sources of healthy fats:

 - Fatty fish

 - Olive, peanut, and canola oils

 Carbs are super important for your overall health and wellbeing.
 This is especially true for women because complex carbs help regulate their hormones so your body can be operating at its best.
 In fact, those with risk factors including kidney damage, those at risk for heart disease, pregnant or nursing women, people with type 1 diabetes, pre-existing liver or pancreatic condition and anyone who has undergone gallbladder removal shouldn't attempt a low carb, high fat diet.This is why it’s important to work with a dietitian to find something that fits your unique body and lifestyle and provide professional guidance that is supportive of your body.